-- Train participants to identify SOD symptoms on CA bay laurel and other hosts
+- Learn how to identify SOD symptoms on bay and tanoak leaves

-- Explain how to fill out the collection form
+- Learn how to collect leaves and fill out collection forms

-2. Collection of samples: On Saturday and Sunday, leaf samples are collected by the individual participants.
-Samples and accompanying forms are then turned in at a central location Saturday and Sunday evenings.
+3. Pick up and return times may vary but they are usually between Saturday and Tuesday.
+Leaf samples are collected by the individual participants.
+Samples and accompanying forms are then turned in at the SOD Blitz station Saturday to Tuesday

 SHOULD OUR COMMUNITY ORGANIZE OUR OWN SOD BLITZ?